What is Hibernation?

 Hibernation is when an animal slows its heart rate to save energy and survive the winter without eating much.
 Some animals just slow down and move less frequently during hibernation, but others go into a deep sleep and don’t wake up till spring.

 During hibernation the animal’s body temperature drops, and its heartbeat and its breathing slow down so that it does not use much energy.
 Some hibernators go into such a deep sleep that it is almost impossible to wake them, and they appear to be dead!

 Hibernating animals get ready for their winter sleep by eating extra food and storing it as body fat which they then use as energy while sleeping.
 There are two types of fat – regular white fat and brown fat.
 The brown fat forms patches near the animal’s brain, heart and lungs.
 It sends a quick burst of energy to warm these organs first when it is time to wake up.

-Some of the hibernating animals include fish, frogs and turtles, which have no way to keep warm during winter.
-They shelter under logs, rocks and fallen leaves in the water.
-When the weather gets cold, they move down to the bottom of lakes and ponds and some even burrow into the mud.
+Some fish, frogs and turtles, which have no way to keep warm during winter, shelter under logs, rocks and fallen leaves in the water.
+As the weather gets colder, they move down to the bottom of lakes and ponds and some even burrow into the mud.

 Some insects, such as bees also hibernate.
 Huddling honey bees huddle close together in their hive to stay warm, whereas burrowing bumblebees dig a tunnel in the ground and crawl inside through the winter.

 Why not carry out some research to find out some more animals that hibernate during the winter?